 – Telemedicine Software.
 A secure and HIPAA-compliant platform like Zoom for Healthcare or VSee for conducting virtual appointments.

 – Medical Devices (if applicable).
-Specific medical devices such as digital stethoscopes or blood pressure monitors can be integrated with the telemedicine platform for remote patient monitoring.
+Specific medical devices, such as digital stethoscopes or blood pressure monitors, can be integrated with the telemedicine platform for remote patient monitoring.

 – Secure Internet Connection.
 A stable and secure internet connection ensures uninterrupted and private communication.